 “The Known World: The State of Mapping,” Forum for Urban Design, 2007

 Demilit is an experimental research and art collective founded in 2010 by Bryan Finoki, Nick Sowers, and Javier Arbona.
-The trio works with various collaborators on specific projects, performances, and improvisational exploring.
-Demilit opportunistically draws from architecture, sound art, creative writing, geography and other fields to produce work that encompasses events, texts, web memes, and more.
+We work with various collaborators on specific projects, performances, and improvisational exploring.
+We draw from architecture, sound art, creative writing, geography and other fields to produce work that encompasses events, texts, web memes, and more.

-MIT History, Theory, and Criticism forum on blogs and architecture, with Kazys Varnelis and Mark Jarzombek.
+MIT History, Theory, and Criticism forum on blogs and architecture criticism, with Kazys Varnelis and Mark Jarzombek (moderator).